[Note: This post was updated on Sept. 24, 2020.]

 That’s about the only thing certain about “nerd.”
 Its origin has been much disputed and we may never know the real story.

-The Oxford English Dictionary, in a draft revision dated 2003, defines “nerd” as an “insignificant, foolish, or socially inept person”; “a person who is boringly conventional or studious”; “a person who pursues an unfashionable or highly technical interest with obsessive or exclusive dedication.”
+The Oxford English Dictionary describes “nerd” as a “mildly derogatory” slang term for “an insignificant, foolish, or socially inept person” or one “who is boringly conventional or studious.”
+The word nowadays also has a more specific meaning, the dictionary adds: “a person who pursues an unfashionable or highly technical interest with obsessive or exclusive dedication.”

 The plausible one suggests that “nerd” was inspired by a fictional character of the same name in a Dr. Seuss book, If I Ran the Zoo, published in 1950.
 The Nerd in the children’s book, according to the OED, was “depicted as a small, unkempt, humanoid creature with a large head and a comically disapproving expression.”
-Sounds nerdlike to me!
+That sounds pretty nerdlike.

 Less likely, the OED says, are suggestions that “nerd” is an alteration of “turd” or that it is back-slang for “drunk” (which contains the letters n-u-r-d) or that it is derived from the name of the ventriloquist Edgar Bergen’s dummy Mortimer Snerd.

-I don’t recall hearing “nerd” during my school career, either, and I graduated from college in 1971.
-But I remember the type—the guys who spent all their spare time in the library or lab, didn’t do drugs, didn’t party, studied like fiends, got great grades, and went on to become zillionaires in Silicon Valley or on Wall Street.
-I think they got the last laugh.
+We don’t recall hearing “nerd” during our school careers, either (Stewart, class of ’63; Pat, ’71).
+But we remember the type—the guys who spent all their spare time in the library or lab, didn’t party or do drugs, studied like fiends, got great grades, and went on to become zillionaires in Silicon Valley or on Wall Street.
+We think they got the last laugh.